Skip to main content

 Hooks

-Metadata are used in Declarative Hooks scenarios.
-For example, you can use the type: run-script here, check below:
+Metadata can also be used in Declarative Hooks scenarios.
+For example, when using the run-script type:

 hooks: